digshare/rtf-readme/README.md

 #### 1. Computer becomes hot when using rtf-README extension.

 This could be the result of error "System limit for number of file watchers reached".

+#### 2. "FetchError: request to https://xxx.xxx.com failed, reason: certificate has expired"

+If you see this error, you can simply turn off "Http: System Certificates" in vscode "Settings" to solve this problem.